d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 towards recovery or towards death over the course of a hospital stay;
-or (iii) customer taste evolving in predictable ways over course of continued interaction with a recommender system.
+or (iii) customer taste evolving in predictable ways over the course of continued interaction with a recommender system.

 We sometimes wish to predict a fixed target $y$